myaijournal/myaijournal/README.md

 "Learning never exhausts the mind." — Leonardo da Vinci

 Hey there 👋!
 Welcome to my GitHub page.
 I'm thrilled to have you here.
-I'm Surya, a Data Science enthusiast with a passion for exploring AI.
+I'm Surya, a Data Science Engineer with a passion for exploring AI.
 I’m always excited about pushing the boundaries of what's possible in AI and data science.

 I have a deep love for advanced machine learning techniques and data-centric solutions.
 Currently, I’m learning how to leverage cutting-edge large language models (LLMs) and generative AI (Gen AI) to solve complex real-world problems.
 My goal is to use these technologies to tackle challenges and make a positive impact.